Strategy16 min read

 • Reduce wasted time: Less wandering, more focused work.

 This phase is where many executives get impatient and start adding extra cardio, random classes, or “just one more” lifting day.
 Bad move.
 More moving parts create more failure points.
-Read why 3 sessions beats 6 if you need convincing.

 What to change when progress stalls

 A plateau does not mean the plan failed.
 It means you need better interpretation.
-Check these in order:

 • 1.
 Adherence: Did you complete the planned sessions?